 Our Care Organisations will increasingly take full control of all matters relating to their hospital sites and community services.
 They are responsible for delivering safe, clean and personal care to the communities they serve.
 This new site-based operational management model will help strengthen and improve senior leadership support at hospital-level, strengthen engagement with staff and clinical teams, and take operational decisions for each site and services.
 The leadership teams will also be able to focus on strengthening relationships and joint working across health and social care with local care partners including Local Authorities, local commissioners, and the local community and voluntary sector in Salford, Oldham, Bury, Rochdale and North Manchester.

 - Pursue Quality Improvement to assure safe, reliable and compassionate care.

-- Improve care and services through integration, collaboration and growth
+- Improve care and services through partnership, integration and collaboration

 - Deliver the financial plan to assure sustainability